Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: The type dynamical system and its stratification

-In Appendix~\ref{app:BII} we derive the general solution for this subset, as well as the following integral,
+In Appendix~\ref{app:BII}, we derive the general solution for this subset, as well as the following integral,

 where $\ue=\ue_-$ is the initial Kasner state of the transition and where this expression also holds for the single curvature transitions $\mathcal{T}_{N_-}$ for which $\ue = \ue_- \in (0,+\infty)$.\footnote{This integral corresponds to the one given in eq.
-(5.4) in~\cite{hewetal03}.}
+(5.4) in~\cite{hewetal03}.
+Note, however, that this integral does not suffice to determine the mixed curvature-frame transitions orbits.}

-We note that at $\ue = \sqrt{2} - 1 \in (132)$, there are two equal unstable eigenvalues $\lambda_{R_1}=\lambda_{N_-}$.
-At this value of $\ue$, as for all values of $\ue \in (132)$, there are two equivalent 1-parameter sets of mixed curvature-frame transitions, one for $N_-<0$ and one for $N_->0$.
-There is a special orbit in the set for $\ue = \sqrt{2} - 1 \in (132)$ that is a straight line in the projection onto the plane $\Sigma_1 + \Sigma_2 + \Sigma_3 = 0$ in $(\Sigma_1,\Sigma_2,\Sigma_3)$-space, described by $\Sigma_1 = -2(1 - \Sigma_3)$, $\Sigma_2 = 2 - 3\Sigma_3$, see Figure~\ref{fig:CurvatureTrans} (middle).
+We note that at $\ue_- = \sqrt{2} - 1 \in (132)$, there are two equal unstable eigenvalues $\lambda_{R_1}=\lambda_{N_-}$.
+At this value of $\ue_-$, as for all values of $\ue_- \in (132)$, there are two equivalent 1-parameter sets of mixed curvature-frame transitions, one for $N_-<0$ and one for $N_->0$.
+There is a special orbit in the set for $\ue_- = \sqrt{2} - 1 \in (132)$ that is a straight line in the projection onto the plane $\Sigma_1 + \Sigma_2 + \Sigma_3 = 0$ in $(\Sigma_1,\Sigma_2,\Sigma_3)$-space, described by $\Sigma_1 = -2(1 - \Sigma_3)$, $\Sigma_2 = 2 - 3\Sigma_3$, see Figure~\ref{fig:CurvatureTrans} (middle).